Three Thousand Stitches By Sudha Murty | Quotes And Summary

 “The truth is that the vow turned out to be a gateway to freedom.
 The desire to acquire has vanished over time.”

-A hilarious story and a very popular one about Murty’s experience at an airport, while waiting to board her flight using the business class privilege.
+A hilarious and very popular story about Murty’s experience at an airport while waiting to board her flight using her business class privilege.

 “The concept that you automatically gain class by acquiring money is an outdated thought process.”